How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Find a pet-friendly shelter in advance

-If you can, make plans with a trusted friend outside of the evacuation area who would be able to house your pet.
-Talk to your veterinarian, groomer, or a local boarding facility about whether or not they could shelter your pet during an emergency.
-Search for any pet-friendly emergency shelters ahead of time; your local animal shelter, veterinarian, or animal control may be able to let you know of any near you.
+If you can, make plans with a trusted friend outside of the evacuation area who would be able to shelter your pet.
+Talk to your veterinarian, groomer, or a local boarding facility about whether or not they could house your pet during an emergency.
+Search for any pet-friendly emergency shelters ahead of time; your local animal shelter, animal control, or veterinarian may be able to let you know of any near you.
 The VCA recommends keeping a list of pet-friendly hurricane shelters and their contact information.

 Regularly update your pet’s microchip information